|Unit||Index Dec2013=100, NSA|

 |Release||Consumer Price Index - Initial Release|

-The National Institute of Statistics and Informatics (INEI) for Peru reports monthly price indexes: consumer price index, wholesale price index, and producer price index (machinery and equipment).
-Reported figures are not seasonally adjusted (NSA); Moody's Analytics produces seasonally adjusted counterparts.
-Geo coverage is the country and the capital area (Lima).
+The National Institute of Statistics and Informatics (INEI) for Peru reports monthly price indexes, either for the country or the national capital: construction cost index, consumer price index, producer price index (machinery and equipment) and wholesale price index.

 CPI measures the evolution of prices for good and services consumed by households.
 The index is representative of all households at different income levels.